Automated Vehicles at Unsignalized Intersections: Safety and Efficiency Implications of Mixed Human and Automated Traffic: Related Works

 \section{Related Works}

-Previous research on AV-HV interactions generally falls into two main categories: studies exploring the behavioral differences between AVs and HVs, and studies investigating the behavior adaptation of HVs when interacting with AVs.
-In the context of mixed traffic, ``behavioral adaptation'' refers to the behavioral adjustments made by human drivers when interacting with automated vehicles compared to when they are interacting with other human drivers \cite{soni2022behavioral}.
+Previous research on AV-HV interactions generally falls into two main categories: studies exploring the behavioral differences between AVs and HVs, and studies investigating the behavioral adaptation of HVs when interacting with AVs.
+In the context of mixed-autonomy traffic, ``behavioral adaptation'' refers to the behavioral adjustments made by human drivers when interacting with automated vehicles compared to when they are interacting with other human drivers \cite{soni2022behavioral}.
 These adaptations may include changes in yielding behavior, gap acceptance, and acceleration or deceleration profiles.
-In this section, we overview these studies and highlight the gaps in the existing literature.
+In this section, we review these studies and highlight the gaps in the existing literature.

-The initial studies utilized ``field data'' to research the behavior of human drivers in mixed traffic. \cite{rahmati2019influence} conducted car-following experiments using Texas A\&M University’s automated Chevy Bolt and observed that human drivers felt more comfortable following the AV and kept shorter headways. \cite{soni2022behavioral} performed a Wizard of Oz experiment in the Netherlands focusing on car-following and overtaking behaviors.
-They found that human drivers can potentially exploit AVs in their interactions by making abrupt merges in front of AVs. \cite{zhao2020field} doubted these findings and argued that drivers’ reactions to autonomous vehicles depend on their subjective trust in AV technologies rather than the actual driving behavior.
-They categorized humans as AV-believers and AV-skeptics, where only AV-believers followed AVs with lower headways. \cite{ma2024driver} observed a similar pattern in the interactions between HVs and AVs, where only aggressive and moderate drivers showed increased aggressive behavior.
+The initial studies utilized ``field data'' to research the behavior of human drivers in mixed-autonomy traffic. \cite{rahmati2019influence} conducted car-following experiments using Texas A\&M University’s automated Chevy Bolt and observed that human drivers felt more comfortable following the AV and kept shorter headways. \citep{soni2022behavioral} performed a Wizard of Oz experiment in the Netherlands focusing on car-following and overtaking behaviors.
+They found that human drivers can potentially exploit AVs in their interactions by making abrupt merges in front of AVs. \citep{zhao2020field} doubted these findings and argued that drivers’ reactions to autonomous vehicles depend on their subjective trust in AV technologies rather than the actual driving behavior.
+They categorized humans as AV-believers and AV-skeptics, where only AV-believers followed AVs with lower headways. \citep{ma2024driver} observed a similar pattern in the interactions between HVs and AVs, where only aggressive and moderate drivers showed increased aggressive behavior.
 Additionally, aggressive drivers were more prone to exploit AVs while driving.